-Welcome to Mindful Little Minds, an online marketplace, blog and community dedicated to improving the emotional wellbeing of children.
+Welcome to Mindful Little Minds.
+We are an online marketplace, blog and community dedicated to improving the emotional wellbeing of your children.
+Your one stop shop for all things kids and mindfulness.

 My name is Sarah, and I’m the creator of Mindful Little Minds.
 I’m also a wife, a mother of four and a child and adolescent psychologist with over 13 years of experience working in mental health.